17 Jun An arsenal beneath the fourposter bed.

 Shortly after I opened doors I received a booking for three policeman to share the family room.
 Now that sounded a bit weird, but the agent confirmed: three gentlemen and they had to share a room and could I please confirm the private entrance and secure parking.

 It was just getting dusk when my front door bell rang and there were the three policeman.
 Beach-bum impersonater smelling of beer, gangster wannabe’s as charming as can be and parked in my driveway – a dented rust tin of a Kombi van.

 On my request to see some ID, the one chap flipped open his ID badge, but much too fast for me to really see whether it was authentic.
-He then explained that they had to share the room because they were transporting ammunition and that they were here to assist the local police.
-Well, that just freaked me out – we do not even own a gun and here I had to watch three men store an arsenal of guns under my beautiful antique wrought iron and brass four poster bed!
+He then explained that they had to share the room because they were here to assist the local police and that they were transporting ammunition that they were not allowed to leave in their vehicle.
+That just freaked me out!
+Here I had to watch three men store an arsenal of guns under my antique wrought iron and brass four poster bed.

 With great relief I saw them off.
 Within minutes I got a phone call from the local police station to say that I had nothing to fear – they were expecting three officers, but that the police station had not been notified in advance as it was an undercover operation.

-When Desmond came home for lunch it was to find a note on the table telling him to make himself a sandwich and not to wake me up – I was making up for lost sleep!subscribe to posts
+When Desmond came home for lunch it was to find a note on the table telling him to make himself a sandwich and not to wake me up – I was making up for lost sleep!